 - Hydrolyzed silk – obtained from the noils or short fiber residues of silk yarn

-- Beeswax – derived from the wax glands of honeybees
+- Beeswax – produced from honeybees

 - Aloe vera – derived from a water-retaining plant